kckarnige/e694/README.md

 >*(A-Z/1-9) FIX -> 694*

 For anyone who wants to send someone else an eSix or eNine post.
 Embeds show post info like rating, score, date posted, and the presumed author based on tags.
 It also supports video for Discord embeds!
-All you need to do is switch "e621" with "e694" in the URL; this also works with "e926"!
+All you need to do is switch the last two numbers in "e621" with "94" in the URL; this even works with "e926"!

 ----